-14. Net Income (Loss) Per Share
+12. Net Loss Per Share

-Net income (loss) per share is computed using the two-class method.
-Basic net income (loss) per share is computed using the weighted average number of shares of common stock outstanding for the period.
-Diluted net income (loss) per share reflects the effect of the assumed exercise of stock options, the vesting of restricted stock units, the exercise of warrants, the conversion of the Notes, and the conversion of convertible preferred stock only in the periods in which such effect would have been dilutive.
+Net loss per share is computed using the two-class method.
+Basic net loss per share is computed using the weighted average number of shares of common stock outstanding for the period.
+Diluted net loss per share reflects the effect of the assumed exercise of any stock options, the vesting of any restricted stock units, the exercise of any warrants, including the Public and Private Warrants, the conversion of any convertible debt, including the Notes, and the conversion of any convertible preferred stock, in each case only in the periods in which such effect would have been dilutive.

 Undistributed earnings were allocated to convertible preferred stock and shares of Class A common stock, Class B common stock, and Class C common stock based on the contractual participation rights of each as if earnings for the year had been distributed.
-Holders of convertible preferred stock were entitled to noncumulative annual dividends at a rate of 8% of the applicable original issue price when, as and if declared by the Company's board of directors and prior to and in preference of payment of dividends on the Company's common stock.
-Thereafter, dividends were distributed among holders of Class A common stock, Class B common stock and convertible preferred stock on a proportionate basis, based on the number of shares of common stock that would be held by each holder if all shares of convertible preferred stock were converted to Class B common stock at the then effective conversion rate.
+Holders of convertible preferred stock were entitled to noncumulative annual dividends at a rate of

+8% of the applicable original issue price when, as and if declared by the Company's board of directors and prior to and in preference of payment of dividends on the Company's common stock.
+Thereafter, dividends would have been distributed among holders of Class A common stock, Class B common stock and convertible preferred stock on a proportionate basis, based on the number of shares of common stock that would be held by each holder if all shares of convertible preferred stock were converted to Class B common stock at the then effective conversion rate.

-Holders of convertible preferred stock did not participate in losses and, accordingly, losses for the year ended December 31, 2019 were allocated entirely to holders of Class A, Class B, and Class C common stock.
-For the years ended December 31, 2021, 2020, and 2019, net loss per share amounts were the same for Class A, Class B, and Class C common stock because the holders of each class are entitled to equal per share dividends.
+For the years ended December 31, 2022, 2021, and 2020, net loss per share amounts were the same for Class A, Class B, and Class C common stock because the holders of each class are entitled to equal per share dividends.